 Penny stocks: Amendment to modify bid price compliance process

-The comment period is currently open.
-The Securities and Exchange Commission (SEC) published the notice to solicit comments on the proposed rule changes on August 19, 2024, and will decide to approve or reject the rule changes within 45 to 90 days.
+Status: The comment period is currently open.
+The Securities and Exchange Commission (SEC) published the notice to solicit comments on the proposed rule changes on August 19, 2024, and will decide to approve or reject the rule changes by November 21, 2024.

 In-depth